+Definition and straightforward analysis of key parameters reflecting the quality of vaccinespecific immunity are of particular interest for predicting disease outcomes in at-risk groups.
+Here we used differential CD3 expression on human Th cells as an easily applicable tool that may explain fundamental aspects of unsatisfactory immune responses after vaccination in the elderly and patients with preconditions.
 At the same time, it could be used as a new biomarker for general assessment of high-quality immune responses.
-Our data on SARS-CoV-2 mRNA vaccine-specific Th cells build on the recent finding of a novel CD4+ subpopulation that rapidly downregulates CD3 expression in response to in vitro stimulation in SARS-CoV-2-infected individuals (8).
-After SARS-CoV-2 mRNA vaccination, we found this population to be of comparable size as its "classical" CD3+ counterpart as reflected by similar total counts.
-With respect to typical viral recall antigen-specific responses, the CEF-specific CD3- subset even outnumbered conventional CD3+ Th cells by a factor of 2, highlighting that a substantial fraction of the specific Th cell pool had been excluded in commonly employed FACS-dependent stimulation assays so far.
+Our data on SARS-CoV2 mRNA vaccine-specific T helper cells build on the recent finding of a novel CD4+ subpopulation that rapidly downregulates CD3 expression in response to in vitro stimulation in SARS-CoV2 infected individuals (8).
+After SARS-CoV2 mRNA vaccination, we found this population to be of comparable size as its "classical" CD3+ counterpart being reflected by similar total counts.
+With respect to typical viral recall antigen-specific responses, the CEF-specific CD3- subset even outnumbered conventional CD3+ Th cells by a factor of 2, highlighting that a substantial fraction of the specific T helper cell pool had been excluded in commonly employed FACSdependent stimulation assays so far.
 Based on our data, inclusion of the CD3- subset for studying vaccine-specific cellular immunity seems of prime importance given their superior functional avidity as reflected by a lower activation threshold and increased cytokine secretion and polyfunctionality on a population- and per-cell level.
-Key characteristics of vaccine-reactive CD3- T cells further encompass distinct regulation of fatty acid metabolism, their positive correlation with the size of the naive T cell pool, and an age-dependent decline that was not observed for conventional CD3+ Th cells.
+Key characteristics of vaccine-reactive CD3- T cells further encompass distinct regulation of fatty acid metabolism, their positive correlation with the size of the naïve T cell pool and an age-dependent decline that was not observed for conventional CD3+ Th cells.

-With the advent of SARS-CoV-2, comprehensive analysis of antiviral immunity in large patient cohorts provided new insights into how cellular immunity measures might correlate with disease outcomes.
-So far, however, only few studies exist that bridge individual predisposing factors with immune measures beyond antibody levels that are distinctly regulated in at-risk groups, leading to undesired outcomes after infection or vaccination.
-In that respect, we previously showed that advanced age or increased comorbidity index shape the specific Th cell response toward reduced IFN-γ production in SARS-CoV-2-infected patients (6), a feature that was recapitulated in aged SARS-CoV-2 mRNA vaccinees (22).
-In the light of our data and in concert with findings on impaired functional avidity of Th cell responses in severe COVID-19 (7), the aforementioned functional limitations are likely resulting from reduced recruitment of high-avidity T cells with superior cytokine production capacity.
-Whereas a relation between advanced age and reduced thymic output (leading to up to 50% loss of naive T cell counts in individuals aged >60 years as compared with adolescents) is long anticipated to impair immunocompetence in older people (23), our study suggests that in particular high-avidity responses are quantitatively compromised, resulting from an increasingly limited naive T cell pool.
-In support of this finding, bulk naive T cell counts prevaccination proved to be the best predictor for protective titers after A(H1N1)pdm09 influenza vaccination, with both measures being diminished with advancing age (24).
+With the advent of SARS-CoV2, comprehensive analysis of antiviral immunity in large patient cohorts provided new insights into how cellular immunity measures might correlate with disease outcomes.
+So far, however, only few studies exist that bridge individual pre-disposing factors with immune measures beyond antibody levels that are distinctly regulated in at-risk groups, leading to undesired outcomes after infection or vaccination.
+In that respect, we previously showed that advanced age or increased comorbidity index shape the specific Th cell response towards reduced interferon gamma production in SARS-CoV2-infected patients (6), a feature that was recapitulated in aged SARS-CoV2 mRNA vaccinees (22).
+In the light of our novel data and in concert with findings on impaired functional avidity of T helper cell responses in severe COVID-19 (7), the aforementioned functional limitations are likely resulting from reduced recruitment of high-avidity T cells with superior cytokine production capacity.
+Whereas a relation between advanced age and reduced thymic output (leading to up to 50% loss of naïve T cell counts in individuals aged >60 years as compared to adolescents) is long-anticipated to impair immunocompetence in the elderly (23), our study suggests that it is particularly high-avidity responses that are quantitatively compromised, resulting from an increasingly limited naïve T cell pool.
+In support of this finding, bulk naïve T cell counts prevaccination proved to be the best predictor for protective titers after A(H1N1)pdm09 influenza vaccination with both measures being diminished with advancing age (24).